-In "Problems on the Road," this manual shows what to do.
+The "Problems on the Road" section of this manual shows what to do.
 See "Engine Overheating" in the Index.

 Engine Coolant Temperature Gage

 You have a gage that shows the engine coolant temperature.
 If the gage pointer moves into the red area, your engine is too hot!